lapingenieur/cclip/README.md

 * every user can access it
 * it is deleted at every reboot
-* it is often loaded in the ram (tmp is usually mounted as a ramfs partition)
+* it is stored by default in the ram (tmp is usually mounted as a ramfs partition)

 ---